 We decided to move the race to Kingston to make this race more social.
-The Port of Kingston is reserving all of their guest dock for us on Friday and Saturday nights, plus their large event tent on the adjacent lawn.
-The Kingston Cove Yacht Club is hosting us on Friday and Saturday nights at their nearby clubhouse and supporting the race.
+The Port of Kingston is reserving all of their guest dock for us on Friday and Saturday nights, but you must call to make your own reservation and let them know you are participating in the race.
+The Kingston Cove Yacht Club (KCYC) is hosting us on Friday and Saturday nights at their nearby clubhouse and supporting the race.
 Downtown Kingston is a short walk away, with a variety of restaurants and bars.
 The Edmonds-Kingston ferry terminal is right next to the marina.

 This is a mid-distance race with three course options of approximately 24, 14 or 10 nm including the following marks: start/finish at Apple Cove Point at Kingston, a temporary mark at Pilot Point, the Foulweather Bluff navigational buoy, and the Scatchet Head navigational buoy on the south end of Whidbey Island.
 (Scroll down for course map.)

 The first division starts at 10:00 AM with a reverse starting sequence and multi-hulls in the last start.
-Yachts are divided into "long" and "short" course boats based on whether their PHRF-NW rating is 180 or lower, or 181 or above, respectively.
+Yachts not flying spinnakers or with a PHRF-NW rating of 181 or slower race the Short Course.
+All others race the Long Course.
 Scoring is Time on Time.
 You must have a PHRF-NW calculated speed rating or a current ORC certificate to be scored in this race.

 FOULWEATHER BLUFF RACE IS NOW A PUGET SOUND TOP 25 QUALIFYING RACE.